TomWhitwell/MTM_Newsite_2022/8mu.md

 {% include linkedHeading.html heading="2.
 Start putting it together " level=3 %}

 * Assembly is pretty straightforward: Soldering on 8 faders, then screwing on the front and back panels
+* If you've never soldered before [here are some links and videos to get you started](/extras/soldering.html)
 * Still, take it slow, ensure everything is mechanically lined up before you solder anything in place.
 * NB: your board will not have all the little gold dots seen in the photos - they were just a prototyping error.
 * IMPORTANT: The faders go on the top of the board, next to the 3.5mm MIDI socket.
 Most of the small components and chips are on the bottom of the board.